climateinteractive/enroads-guide/docs/guide/methane.rst

-|imgMethaneIcon| METHANE & OTHER GASES
+|imgMethaneIcon| Methane & Other Gases
 =======================================

 **Decrease or increase greenhouse gas emissions from methane, nitrous oxide, and the f-gases.** Methane is released from sources like cows, agriculture, natural gas drilling, and waste.
 Nitrous oxide comes from fertilizers.
 The f-gases, includes HFCs, PFCs, and others that are used in industry and consumer goods like air conditioners.